The following information is subject to change throughout the internship year.

 Overview: Training in cognitive behavioral therapies (with an emphasis on Dialectical Behavior Therapy; DBT) is provided within the context of the Cognitive Behavioral Treatment (CBT) Track.
-Interns in the CBT track conduct assessments and provide consultation and treatment in both inpatient and outpatient settings.
+Interns in the CBT track conduct assessments and provide consultation and treatment in outpatient settings.
 Outpatient work is conducted at two physical locations within DUMC – the Civitan Building and the Duke Child & Family Study Center located at the Lakeview at Pavilion East Building.
-Inpatient work is conducted on Williams Unit, a 20-bed general psychiatric ward located in Duke South Hospital.
 Interns on the CBT rotation will be trained over the course of the internship year to conduct individualized assessments and provide CBT and DBT for individuals with mood, anxiety, substance use, and personality disorders.
 Interns train in several CBT clinics to obtain a diversity of experiences.
 As such, CBT interns have at least two CBT faculty supervisors for their outpatient caseload, in order to increase diversity of training throughout the year.
 In addition, interns may co-lead a weekly DBT group for patients with borderline personality disorder or other appropriate diagnostic categories.
 Co-leading a DBT group provides additional training in mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness skills.
 Furthermore, all interns participating in the CBT rotation attend a weekly DBT consultation team meeting.
 Rotations are year-long, allowing treatment-resistant patients to be seen throughout the year for longer-term care.

 Overall, the program’s primary goals for interns include increased understanding of the cognitive, behavioral, biological and emotional aspects of mood, anxiety, and personality disorders; development of skills in cognitive-behavioral assessment and treatment of these disorders; and successful oral and written communication with other health professionals.